 We talk of battery-operated cars flooding our roads and read about their impact on oil company and government profits.
 News of Amazon’s encroachment on Australian soil has caused stirring news headlines and pushed traditional retailers to lift their game (or tremble in online-bought boots).
 And digitised practices have scarily retrenched many white-collar employees from major banks and organisations.

 But how is a wave of technology advances impacting the industrial sector?
 After all, industry contributes to a quarter of our national GDP.
-And what are warehouse users, manufacturers and their landlords doing about it?
+And what are warehouse and factory users, manufacturers and landlords doing about it?

 The keyword is automation.
 And it’s seeing the rollout of another industrial revolution.